mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Functions act as closures over all in-scope variables.

+Named and anonymous functions are first-class values.
+This means they can be stored in variables, passed as arguments to other functions, and returned from other functions.

-A function can be assigned to variable and be called using that variable.
+When a function is assigned to variable, it can be called using that variable.
 For example, `fn := someFunction; fn()`.

-Functions can be passed as arguments to other functions and functions can return other functions.

-Anonymous functions have the same syntax, but omit the name.
-For example, `func(v int) int { return v * 2 }`.
-Anonymous functions can be assigned to a variable, passed to a function, or returned from a function.
+If a variable with a function type is not assigned a value, it defaults to nil.
+If a call is made on a nil variable, a panic is triggered.

 It is not possible to specify default values for function parameters and they cannot be made optional.